PresidentIrina/moemon_international/README.md

         - New flag options to let you customize the intelligence of your trainers.
         - Faster calculations.
     - Specify Poké Balls by Trainer class.
-- ***Pokémon Species from Generations 1-9.***
+- ***Moémon Species from Generations 1-9.***
-    - Simplified process to add new Pokémon.
+    - Simplified process to add new Moémon.
     - Option to disable unwanted families.
     - Updated sprites to DS style.
     - Updated stats, types, abilities and egg groups (configurable).
     - Updated Hoenn's Regional Dex to match ORAS' (configurable).
     - Updated National Dex incorporating the new species.
     - Sprite and animation visualizer.
-        - Accesible by pressing `Select` on a Pokémon's Summary screen.
+        - Accesible by pressing `Select` on a Moémon's Summary screen.
     - Gen4+ evolution methods, with some changes:
         - Mossy Rock, Icy Rock and Magnetic Field locations match ORAS'.
             - Leaf, Ice and Thunder Stones may also be used.